nodamu/Sign-Language-to-Speech/README.md

 We'll be moving through building the network in the python notebook for learning purposes</p>
 <a href="https://pjreddie.com/darknet/yolo/"> Yolo website</a>
+Model and code inspired by this repo https://github.com/experiencor/keras-yolo2

 NOTE: This is a work in progress not yet ready for deployment will update